soaares/gym-lister-cli/README.md

 ## Libraries

-All the needed libraries to run this project it's stored in requirements.txt.
+All the needed libraries to run this project it's stored in requirements.txt file.

 ### Enviroment